vkaxcore/VKAX/doc/vkax-remote-procedure-calls.md

 ### Batch Requests

 The RPC interface supports request batching as described in [version 2.0 of the JSON-RPC specification](http://www.jsonrpc.org/specification#batch).
 To initiate multiple RPC requests within a single HTTP request, a client can `POST` a JSON array filled with Request objects.
 The HTTP response data is then a JSON array filled with the corresponding Response objects.
 Depending on your usage pattern, request batching may provide significant performance gains.
-The `vkax-cli` RPC client does not support batch requests.
+The `springbok-cli` RPC client does not support batch requests.

 ```shell
 curl --user 'my_username:my_secret_password' --data-binary '''